RESEARCH STARTER

 Over time, gait analysis has evolved significantly, with modern techniques utilizing 3-D technology and motion capture systems to identify potential abnormalities, such as overpronation or supination.
 These abnormalities can lead to discomfort or injury if left unaddressed.
 Recommendations for correction may include footwear adjustments, orthotics, or specific exercise regimens tailored to strengthen key areas.
 While gait analysis can be beneficial, particularly for athletes experiencing chronic pain, it is important to note that not everyone may need such an assessment, and the quality of analyses can vary significantly in less specialized settings.

-A gait analysis is a study of a person's body movement, usually as he or she is walking or running.
+A gait analysis is a study of a person’s body movement, usually as they walk or run.
 Methods of gait analysis vary from simple observation to complex 3-D monitoring systems.
-In most cases, a gait analysis requires a person to walk or run on a treadmill while a camera records his or her movements.
+In most cases, a gait analysis requires a person to walk or run on a treadmill while a camera records their movements.
 Gait analysis technology experienced rapid improvement between the late twentieth century and the early twenty-first century.
+By the 2020s, markerless video and smartphone-based systems had expanded gait analysis beyond specialized labs.

 Brief History